Vinaynagari795/Subdomain-enumerator/README.md

 ## Description

 A Python-based subdomain enumeration tool that discovers active subdomains using multithreaded HTTP requests and a wordlist-based approach.
-Discovered subdomains are saved to an output file for further analysis.

 ## Features